One Year Later: Is the Rogue Kabuki Transformer Bar Worth the $900 Hype?

 NO, if you're on a tight budget

-A full set of bumper plates
+A full set of plates.
+(Echo Bumper Plates)

 MAYBE, if you're space-limited but not budget-limited